I first got interested in trading in one of my classes (International Markets) in my senior year in college.

 I provide articles to Trade 2 Win one of the oldest and largest communities of traders.

-I’m a husband and a father
+I’m a husband and father of three.

 When I’m not with my family nor trading, either, I’m running or playing classical guitar.